Deformation-driven intruders in light island-of-inversion nuclei: The island of inversion:

+The intruder nature of the excited $3/2^-$ and $1/2^-$ states is illustrated for the excited $3/2^-$ state in Fig.~\ref{fig:li11ex} (right, top).
+Note the negligible $0\hw$ contribution, of a few percent, while the strongest contribution comes from $2\hw$ configurations, which are again dressed with a tail of more highly excited oscillator configurations [similarly to, \textit{e.g.}, Fig.~13(d) of Ref.~\cite{caprio2020:bebands}].

-Because Daejeon16 is a ``softer'' interaction, it is perhaps unsurprising that the intruder states found in the Daejeon16 calculation [Fig.~\ref{fig:li11ex}(b)] descend in energy much sooner (with increasing $N_\mathrm{max}$) than those found in the N3LO calculation [Fig.~\ref{fig:li11ex}(a)].
-They also start to level off in energy, suggesting they are approaching the values they would converge to in an untruncated calculation.
+Because Daejeon16 is a ``softer'' interaction, it is perhaps unsurprising that the intruder states found in the Daejeon16 calculation [Fig.~\ref{fig:li11ex}(b)] descend in energy much sooner (with increasing $\Nmax$) than those found in the N3LO calculation [Fig.~\ref{fig:li11ex}(a)].
+They also start to level off in energy, suggesting they are approaching the values they would attain in the full, untruncated model space.

-As the energies of the intruder states approach those of the normal states, of the same angular momentum and parity, these states can mix.
-In the Daejeon16 calculations [Fig.~\ref{fig:li11ex}(b)], the normal and intruder $1/2^-$ states (upward triangles) approach in energy first (due to the high excitation energy of the normal $1/2-$ state, relative to the spacing between the intruder $3/2^-$ and $1/2^-$ states).
-They approach to within $\sim 2 \,\MeV$, with increasing $\Nmax$, but then get no closer.
-The excited $1/2^-$ state (open upward triangle) initially tracks the other intruder states, at lower $\Nmax$, but then appears to hit a floor, at lower $\Nmax$, while the other intruder states continue to fall in energy.
-On the other hand, the first $1/2^-$ state (shaded upward triangle), while stable in excitation energy below $\Nmax=4$, is pushed down in excitation energy, for higher $\Nmax$.
-This behavior is suggestive of the level repulsion arising in an avoided crossing (\textit{e.g.}, Ref.~\cite{casten2000:ns}).
-Indeed, the $\Nex$ decompositions (not shown) of the wave functions for the calculated $1/2^-$ states suggest that the ``normal'' and ``intruder'' states are nearly maximally mixed by $\Nmax=12$.
-(The mixing matrix element between the normal and intruder states can thus be deduced to be on the order of half the minimal separation, or $\sim1\,\MeV$.)
-With further increasing $\Nmax$, we may expect that the intruder $1/2^-$ would emerge from the other side of the avoided crossing and resume tracking the energies of the other intruder states, thus supplanting the normal $1/2^-$ state as the lowest $1/2^-$ state.
+As an intruder state approaches the normal state of the same angular momentum and parity, these states can mix.
+In the Daejeon16 calculations [Fig.~\ref{fig:li11ex}(b)], it is the $1/2^-$ normal and intruder states (upward triangles) which approach in energy first, due to the high excitation energy of the normal $1/2^-$ state, as well as a relatively smaller spacing between the intruder $3/2^-$ and $1/2^-$ states.
+The excited $1/2^-$ state initially tracks the other intruder states in energy.
+However, at higher $\Nmax$, it appears to hit a floor, while the other intruder states continue to fall in energy.
+On the other hand, the normal $1/2^-$ state appears to be ``pushed down'' in excitation energy for higher $\Nmax$.
+The two levels approach to within $\approx 2 \,\MeV$, but no closer.
+This behavior is suggestive of the level repulsion arising in an avoided crossing~\cite{casten2000:ns}.